Château de Baronville: From the Roman Empire to the Counts de Rougé d’Aligre

 During the First World War, Catherine de Clermont-Tonnerre, Viscountess de Pomereu d'Aligre, set up a military hospital on the estate.
 During World War II, Field-Marshal Friedrich Paulus made his headquarters in Baronville, and several other German units (including the Luftwaffe) occupied the Château.
 After decades of restorations of the park and the palace, it could be rented for exclusive events since 1980.

-The Estate is now home of the Count and Countess de Rougé (see House of Rougé), since the last Pomereu d'Aligre of this line married Count Claude de Rougé.
+The Estate is now home of the Count and Countess de Rougé d’Aligre (see House of Rougé), since the last Pomereu d'Aligre of this line married Count Claude de Rougé.

-In 2011, the Count Aymeric de Rougé, great-grandson of the Marquis de Pomereu d'Aligre, restored (or "rebuilt") most of the Carrousel de Baronville, in order to host events and seminars.
+In 2011, the Count Aymeric de Rougé d’Aligre, great-grandson of the Marquis de Pomereu d'Aligre, restored (or "rebuilt") most of the Carrousel de Baronville, in order to host events and seminars.
 This part opened in 2012, after one year of refurbishments.
 Aymeric de Rougé manages the entire estate.
 In 2020, the count de Rougé converts the entire estate into organic farming, making it one of the largest organic estates in the department of Eure-et-Loir and the Paris area.
+Count de Rougé is also owner of the Champagne Comte de Rougé.

-As of 2022, the Baronville estate undergoes thorough renovation under the management of its owners, Count Aymeric and Countess Beatrice (granddaughter of US congressman Oliver P. Bolton) de Rougé.
+As of 2022, the Baronville estate undergoes thorough renovation under the management of its owners, Count Aymeric and Countess Beatrice (granddaughter of US congressman Oliver P. Bolton) de Rougé d’Aligre.

 Famous guests

-Among other famous guests, Baronville hosted Pippa Middleton, sister to the duchess of Cambridge, Paul Pogba, Geoffrey Kondogbia, American model Hilary Rhoda, Korean actress Han Ye-seul, Chinese actress Angelababy, Brazilian footballer Ronaldo, French actress Audrey Tautou, Italian-American actor Alessandro Nivola, Daniela Cicarelli, Roger Hanin, Belgian filmstar Benoît Poelvoorde, Prince Jean of Luxembourg, Anne Fontaine, Abdullah bin Abdul Aziz Al Saud, King of Saudi Arabia, French actress Marie Gillain, Sir Elton John, Mr. Pierre Salinger, Michel Galabru, French actor, Emperor Bảo Đại, 13th and last emperor of Vietnam, Charlotte Casiraghi, Philippe Séguin, as well as a considerable number of French ministers, international diplomats and many others.
+Among other famous guests, Baronville hosted Texas’ first lady Anita Thigpen Perry, Pippa Middleton, sister of the princess of Wales, Paul Pogba, Geoffrey Kondogbia, American model Hilary Rhoda, Korean actress Han Ye-seul, Chinese actress Angelababy, Brazilian footballer Ronaldo, French actress Audrey Tautou, Italian-American actor Alessandro Nivola, Daniela Cicarelli, Roger Hanin, Belgian filmstar Benoît Poelvoorde, Prince Jean of Luxembourg, Anne Fontaine, Abdullah bin Abdul Aziz Al Saud, King of Saudi Arabia, French actress Marie Gillain, Sir Elton John, Mr. Pierre Salinger, Michel Galabru, French actor, Emperor Bảo Đại, 13th and last emperor of Vietnam, Charlotte Casiraghi, Philippe Séguin, as well as a considerable number of French ministers, international diplomats and many others.